Biden to meet Qatar leader as Europe energy crisis looms

 Russia has repeatedly said it has no intention of invading Ukraine even as the Biden administration has warned that military action could be “imminent.”
 Kremlin spokesman Dmitry Peskov has dismissed concerns that Russia could cut off European gas supplies as “fake hysteria.”

 Biden administration officials heaped praise on Qatar for assisting the U.S. military evacuation of thousands of U.S. citizens and Afghans during the chaotic ending to the American war with the Taliban.
-Qatar continues to operate passenger flights for fleeing Afghans and U.S. and has served as a way station for the U.S. as it processes visas for thousands of people fleeing Taliban control.
+Qatar continues to operate passenger flights for those fleeing Afghanistan and has served as a way station for the U.S. as it processes visas for thousands of people fleeing Taliban control.
 Qatar’s ambassador in Kabul even personally escorted convoys of evacuees to the airport to help ensure their safe passage.

 Biden, according to the White House, told al Thani in a private phone call last year that the Afghanistan evacuation “would not have been possible without the early support from Qatar to facilitate the transfer of thousands of people daily.”